 Just a couple miles from Dollywood and next to the Three Bears General Store, the Pigeon Forge Gem Mine is located in the heart of all the action on the Parkway.
 Kids will love mining for their own gems, and you can even have the gems you find cut, polished, and mounted into a wide variety of jewelry!
 Get a bucket and start searching for a treasure, or check out their jewelry department to pick out a pre-made piece of costume jewelry or something with a precious stone.

 If you want to take a piece of the fun home, check out their Mining To Go.
 You can get to-go mining bags, screens, pans, and buckets from $2.99 to $50, and then get the mining experience when you get back home.
-Plus, they have pros who can tell you what gems you’ve found, or you can get a stone ID card that will help you along the way.
+Plus, they have friendly staff (assayers) who can tell you what gems you’ve found, or you can get a stone ID card that will help you along the way.
 You may even run across a fossil or arrowhead!
 And don’t forget to check out their FREE rock and fossil museum before leaving!

 Fort Fun Family Entertainment Center

-A one-stop shop for family fun, the Fort Fun Family Entertainment Center has a little bit of everything for a fun day in Pigeon Forge.
+A one-stop-shop for a fun experience for the family, the Fort Fun Family Entertainment Center has a little bit of everything for a fun day in Pigeon Forge.
 Between indoor and outdoor miniature golf, laser tag, bumper cars, a motion ride with 5 different experiences, and escape games, you could spend an entire day playing around here.

 On top of all that, Fort Fun Family Entertainment Center has gem mining, which is always a hit with families.
 While the hunt is fun on its own, gem mining at Fort Fun always guarantees lots of treasures.
-Each pay dirt bag is guaranteed to have 15-17 gemstones, so you’ll always head home with plenty of rubies, emeralds, opals, and more.
+Each paydirt bag is guaranteed to have 15-17 gemstones, so you’ll always head home with plenty of rubies, emeralds, opals, sapphires, garnets, and more.

-The Great Smokey Gem Mine is conveniently located, situated just down the street from Calhoun’s and the entrance to the Great Smoky Mountains National Park.
+The Old Smoky Gem Mine is conveniently located, situated just down the street from Calhoun’s and the entrance to the Great Smoky Mountains National Park.
 You can stop in for some gem mining fun and then grab a bite to eat or head over to the national park for some outdoor adventures like hiking or going for a bike ride!